 Brown sugar – demerara or soft light brown sugar are the best options for flapjack, but you can use caster sugar if it’s all you have in.

 Vegan butter/margarine – for that sweet, buttery flavour flapjacks are famous for!
+You should be able to find dairy-free butter at most supermarkets.

 Add-ins – you can also add in chopped nuts and/or dried fruit to your flapjacks – I love using a combination of walnuts or pumpkin seeds with raisins or dried cranberries.
 Cooking the nuts brings out their flavour, which is delicious with the rich sweetness of the flapjacks.